How to Get Involved on Campus

 Many colleges offer a variety of different clubs, events, and other activities.
-To learn about these opportunities, you should attend your school’s activity fair.
+To learn about these opportunities, you should consider attending your school’s activity fair.
 You may also learn about them through friends and acquaintances, bulletin boards, social media or the campus intranet.
+Some host Discord servers you can join to find out more.
 Listed below are some of the clubs and activities that are offered by many colleges and universities.

 Student government is a great way to get involved, make an impact on campus life, meet and form relationships with administrators, interact with governing boards, and feel empowered.
 Taking on a role in student government may also help you become more confident in expressing and supporting your ideas.

-Many schools have a campus newspaper that provides information on-campus activities and events, local and national news, and other information of interest to students.
-If you enjoy writing or are interested in editing, publishing, advertising or business, you might consider getting involved in your school paper.
-Some colleges even have their own radio stations, podcasts, or television news stations at which to volunteer or get involved.
+Many schools have a campus newspaper, e-newsletter, or website that provides information about campus activities and events, local and national news, and other information of interest to students.
+If you enjoy writing or are interested in editing, web development, advertising or business, you might consider getting involved in campus media.
+This can include radio stations, literary magazines, humor publications, podcasts, and television stations at which to volunteer or get involved.

-Working part-time, whether on- or off-campus, gives you the opportunity to make some money while at the same get involved in something outside the classroom.
-There are often part-time job opportunities at campus dining halls, your school’s library, or even a local coffee shop.
+Working part-time, whether on- or off-campus, gives you the opportunity to make some money while at the same time get involved in something outside the classroom.
+There are often part-time job opportunities at campus dining halls, your school’s library, as a tutor, or even a local coffee shop.

 Joining a club related to your major might not only give you the opportunity to learn about the subject outside out of the classroom but also might help you with the courses you are taking that are related to your major.